-In a large bowl, mix the meats, salt, and pepper together.
+- In a large bowl, mix the meats, salt, and pepper together.
 Don't over-mix.
 It's will cause the meat to get too warm and mushy.
-If youa re grinding your own meat, add the salt and pepper to the meat before it goes through the grinder.
-You will have to handle the meat less with your hands, keeping the meat from getting too warm.
+If you are grinding your own burger meat, add the salt and pepper to the meat before it goes through the grinder.
+That way you will handle the meat less with your hands, keeping it from getting too warm.

-Brush the melted butter on the inside and outsides of each bun.
-In a grill pan or cast iron skillet heated over medium heat, place the buns cut side down and cook for about one minute.
+- Brush the melted butter on the inside and outsides of each bun.
+Heat a grill pan or large skillet — I use a cast-iron skillet — over medium heat.
+Place the buns cut side down on the grill or skillet and cook for about one minute.
 Turn the buns over for about 30 seconds and move to a plate or cutting board, cut side up.